-Description of impact Element/ Impacting Processes Mitigation inherent in the Master Plan Mitigation measures Residual Risk (and likelihood) management plan to monitor the success of frog underpasses, and continue to build knowledge about suitable design measures to be implemented in subsequent infrastructure.
-Disease Buffers provided to urban development and human use. ~Adoption of standard hygiene protocols by persons working within sensitive frog habitat areas; and Low (Unlikely) ~Signage in proximity to sensitive frog habitat areas prohibiting dumping of aquarium water, aquarium fish and/or aquarium plants.
-Increased competition ~Designation of frog conservation areas and buffers to urban development.
+Flores and I ription of impact Desideral Birt Element/ Impacting Processes Mitigation inherent in the Master Plan Mitigation measures Residual Risk (and likelihood) ~Install and maintain frog barriers along roadways adjacent Frog Protection Zones and the EPZ; and ~Develop and implement an adaptive management plan to monitor the success of frog underpasses, and continue to build knowledge about suitable design measures to be implemented in subsequent infrastructure.
+Disease Buffers provided to urban development and human use. ~Adoption of standard hygiene protocols by persons working within sensitive frog habitat areas; and Low (Unlikely) la constant ~Signage in proximity to sensitive frog habitat areas prohibiting dumping of aquarium water, aquarium fish and/or aquarium plants.
+Madiana Increased competition ~Designation of frog conservation areas and buffers to urban development.
 Detailed specifications and performance criteria to be implemented as part of the Wallum Sedgefrog Management Plan including: Medium (Likely) ~Preservation and/or replication of habitats considered important for maintaining population via bility, particularly refugia and/or corridor ~Definition of proposed uses within conservation areas and buffers; habitat and maintaining corridor function. ~Diversion of stormwater/surface runoff away from Wallum Sedgefrog breeding habitat; ~Net gain of Wallum Sedgefrog habitat within the development site to be conserved in perpetuity. ~Locating detention basins/ settlement ponds away from sensitive frog habitat (i.e., Wallum Sedgefrog breeding habitat); ~Advanced WSUD across the site that achieve downstream water quality objectives. ~Frog exclusion fencing around Frog Zones, subject to further design and research; and ~Ensuring detention basins and settlement ponds remain free of vegetation (in particular sedges and lilypads).
 Mortality: Adult Predation As above.
 N/A. None considered necessary.
 Negligible (Highly Unlikely) Mortality: Tadpole Predation As above.
-To be implemented through subsequent applications: (Descible) ~Mitigation would focus on reducing conditions suitable for predators (i.e., maintaining semi-ephemeral hydroperiods); and (Possible) ~Draining of ponds if/ when Gambusia have become established.
+To be implemented through subsequent applications: Low (Possible) ~Mitigation would focus on reducing conditions suitable for predators (i.e., maintaining semi-ephemeral hydroperiods); and .
+2330.0) ~Draining of ponds if/ when Gambusia have become established.